lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 -----

-When a binary in linked against a library, the library needed is stored in a ``DT_NEEDED`` entry from the dynamic table and the functions needed are register in the dynamic symbols table with the following attributes:
+When a binary in linked against a library, the library needed is stored in a ``DT_NEEDED`` entry from the dynamic table and the needed functions needed are registered in the dynamic symbols table with the following attributes:

   * :attr:`~lief.ELF.Symbol.value` set to ``0``
   * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.SYMBOL_TYPES.FUNC`

-Similarly, when a library export functions it has a ``DT_SONAME`` entry in the dynamic table and the functions exported are register in the dynamic symbols table with the following attributes:
+Similarly, when a library exports functions it has a ``DT_SONAME`` entry in the dynamic table and the functions exported are registered in the dynamic symbols table with the following attributes:

   * :attr:`~lief.ELF.Symbol.value` set to address of the function in the library
   * :attr:`~lief.ELF.Symbol.type` set to :attr:`~lief.ELF.SYMBOL_TYPES.FUNC`

-Imported and exported functions are abstract by LIEF thus you can iterate over this elements with :attr:`~lief.Binary.exported_functions` and :attr:`~lief.Binary.imported_functions`
+Imported and exported functions are abstracted by LIEF thus you can iterate over these elements with :attr:`~lief.Binary.exported_functions` and :attr:`~lief.Binary.imported_functions`

 .. code-block:: python